-- (1) The municipality shall, through its employees, contractors and their assistants and advisers, have access to or over any property for the purposes of- - doing anything authorized or required to be done by the municipality under this by-law or any other law; - (b) inspecting and examining any service mains and anything connected therewith; - (c) enquiring into and investigating any possible source of electricity supply or the suitability of immovable property for any work, scheme or undertaking of the municipality and making any necessary survey in connection therewith; - (d) ascertaining whether there is or has been a contravention of the provisions of this by-law or any other law, and - (e) enforcing compliance with the provisions of this by-law or any other law. - (2) The municipality shall pay to any person suffering damage as a result of the exercise of the right of access contemplated by subsection (1), except where the municipality is authorized to execute on the property concerned any work at the cost of such person or some other person or to execute on such property any work and recover the cost thereof from such person or some other person, compensation in such amount as may be agreed upon by the municipality and such person or, in the absence of agreement, as may be determined by arbitration or court of law.
+- (1) The municipality has access to or over any property for the purposes of- - (a) doing anything authorised or required to be done under this by-law or any other law; - (b) inspection and examination of any service mains and anything connected therewith; - (c) investigating any possible source of electricity supply or the suitability of immovable property for any work, scheme or undertaking of the municipality; - (d) ascertaining whether there is or has been a contravention of the provisions of this by-law or any other law; and - (e) enforcing compliance with the provisions of this by-law or any other law. - (2) The municipality shall pay compensation, as agreed upon, to any person suffering damage as a result of the exercise of the right of access contemplated by subsection (1). - (3) Subsection (2) does not apply where the municipality is authorised to execute work at the cost of such person or some other person. - (4) In the absence of agreement compensation may be determined by arbitration or a court of law.

-- (3) An employee of the municipality authorized thereto by such municipality may, by notice in writing served on the owner or occupier of any property, require such owner or occupier to provide, on the day and at the hour specified in such notice, access to such property to a person and for a purpose referred to in subsection (1). - (4) The municipality may gain access to or over any property without notice and may take whatever action as may, in its opinion, be necessary or desirable in consequence of the existence of a state of war or the occurrence of any calamity, emergency or disaster.
+- (5) An employee of the municipality may, by notice in writing require such owner or occupier, to provide access to such property for a purpose referred to in subsection (1). - (6) In case of emergency the municipality may enter any premises or property without notice and may take whatever action is necessary or desirable to protect life or property. - (7) A person representing the municipality must, on request, provide his or her identification.